-Eviction prevention and homeless assistance programs Massachusetts.
+Eviction prevention programs in Massachusetts.

-Non-profits in Massachusetts may offer funds to pay back rent, if it will stop an eviction.
-Or if that is not an option, then case managers will work with the client on finding them a new, low income home or apartment to live in.
-Whenever possible, ESG will provide financial assistance or cash grants to prevent homelessness.
-In some cases, low interest loans are issued for paying housing expenses, including a security deposit.
+Whenever possible, ESG grants or a non-profit will provide financial assistance or cash grants to prevent homelessness.
+In some cases, low interest loans are issued for paying housing expenses, including rental arrears or a security deposit.
 Another key focus is on self-sufficiency and case management.
-The goal is to help the participant maintain their housing over the long term.
+The goal is to help the participant maintain their housing over the long term, and DTA may assist with that.
+Read more on Massachusetts DTA.

 Whether seeking one emergency rental assistance or help for paying other bills (such as utility or a deposit fee), all funding is limited and comes with conditions.
 Most of the financial aid or grants paid out is the result of an annual federal government grant process, and the money will run out each year.
 However, the various non-profit organizations and charities in Massachusetts will do their best to help as many people as possible.
 If they can't meet someone's needs, then referrals may be provided to other resources.
 Or even find other grants for solving housing hardships.